 Of course, if you want to see lions and tigers and bears (oh my!) then you need to visit the London Zoo.
 But instead of just visiting it during the day, why not take part in one of the Sunset Safaris that have started just this year!
 Running every Friday during Summer, you can visit the zoo from 6pm til 10pm and see the animals at dusk when a lot of them are much more likely to be active.
 Who hasn’t been all excited to see the big cats at the zoo only to find them sleeping the whole time?
 The Sunset Safaris will also feature theatre performances, music and food, to entertain you during your zoo visit with a difference.
 Have a look at the London Zoo website here to plan your visit, you can even arrive by waterbus!

-If you’re tired and hungry after all your awesome animal experiences, then the Rainforest Cafe is the best place to go to combine sustenance with even more animals; okay they’re fake, but still really cool!
+If you’re tired and hungry after all your awesome animal experiences, then Jungle Cave (formerly called the Rainforest Cafe) is the best place to go to combine sustenance with even more animals; okay they’re fake, but still really cool!

-Just off Piccadilly, you walk into a cool rain forest-themed toy shop then head downstairs to be greeted by an artificial rain forest, complete with moving elephants and gorillas, atmospheric sound effects, tropical fish-tanks and some pretty delicious food and drink!
-I loved this place so much I went twice by myself and once with one of my friends from back home.
+Just off Piccadilly, you walk into a cool rain forest-themed toy shop then head downstairs to be greeted by an artificial rain forest, complete with moving elephants and gorillas, atmospheric sound effects, tropical fish tanks and some pretty delicious food and drink!
+I loved this place so much that I went twice by myself and once with one of my friends from back home.

 It’s hard to get decent photos because of the dim lighting, but the models of gorillas, elephants, orangutans, a jaguar and a crocodile all move and make noise when you get close.
-There are stars on the ceiling and the whole time you are there you can hear insects and birds chirping as well as the occasional thunder rumble (you can hear it on the website too).
+There are stars on the ceiling and the whole time you are there you can hear insects and birds chirping as well as the occasional thunder rumble.
 The food is sooo good!
 They do awesome smoothies and juices, yummy meals and delicious desserts.
 They have extensive dietary requirement options, cocktails and of course, birthday parties.
 I definitely recommend this as a quirky, yummy and fun place to eat in London!